Skip to product information

 This foil underfloor heating system provides even, comfortable radiant warmth across the entire floor surface.
 The reinforced aluminium foil construction ensures consistent heat distribution, helping create an efficient and cost-effective heating environment throughout the home.

-Depending on insulation levels and room heat demand, foil heating can be used as either a primary or secondary heating solution and is suitable for most living spaces when installed in accordance with current Building Regulations.
+Depending on insulation levels and room heat demand, foil heating can be used as either a primary or secondary heating solution, particularly in well-insulated living spaces.

-The aluminium foil layer performs two important functions within the floor build-up.
+The aluminium foil layer performs two important roles within the floor build-up.
 It acts as a continuous earth layer for improved electrical safety while also spreading heat evenly beneath the floor finish.

-Because the heating system is installed directly beneath the final floor covering, there is no requirement for self-levelling compounds or wet trades.
-This makes installation faster, cleaner and particularly suitable for renovation projects.
+Because the system is installed directly beneath the final floor covering, there is no need for self-levelling compounds or wet trades.
+This makes installation faster, cleaner and ideal for renovation projects.

 Best Flooring Types for Foil Heating

-Foil underfloor heating is the ideal solution for floating floor constructions including:
+Foil underfloor heating is designed primarily for floating floor constructions, including:

-• Always confirm that your chosen flooring is approved for use with electric underfloor heating.
+• Ensure flooring is approved for use with underfloor heating

-The total floor thermal resistance should not exceed 0.15 m²K/W to maintain efficient heat transfer.
+The total floor thermal resistance should not exceed 0.15 m²K/W to maintain efficiency.

-In many installations, good insulation can reduce heat-up time by up to 50%, significantly improving overall system efficiency.
-You can estimate heating requirements using our Underfloor Heating Calculator.
+In many cases, insulation can reduce heat-up times by up to 50%.
+You can also estimate system sizing using our Underfloor Heating Calculator.

 Installation Overview

-3. Use foil bridging strips when turning or cutting mats to maintain earth continuity.
+3. Use foil bridging strips to maintain earth continuity

-4. Ensure mats are completely flat with no folds or creases.
+4. Ensure mats lie completely flat with no folds

 Why Choose Eco Friendly Heating & Flooring

-At Eco Friendly Heating & Flooring, we specialise in practical, energy-efficient heating systems designed to work in harmony with modern flooring solutions.
-Foil underfloor heating offers a low-build, responsive and environmentally conscious way to improve comfort throughout the home.
+We specialise in practical, energy-efficient heating systems designed to work seamlessly with modern flooring.
+Foil underfloor heating offers a low-build, responsive and eco-conscious way to improve comfort throughout the home.

-For further guidance on electric heating technologies and system comparisons, explore our Electric Heating Guides, as well as our detailed Foil Underfloor Heating Guide and Foil Heating Running Costs Guide.
+For deeper guidance, explore our Foil Underfloor Heating Guide and review real-world performance in the Foil Heating Running Costs Guide.

 Technical Specifications: